 The following information should be forwarded to PAC, 1 Courthouse Square, Galway or uploaded to your online application form:

-All applicants should submit two Academic references in support of their application.
+All applicants should submit two academic references in support of their application.

 Certified copies of all official transcripts of results for all non-Maynooth University qualifications listed MUST accompany the application.
 Failure to do so will delay your application being processed.
-Non-Maynooth University students are asked to provide a copy of their birth certificate or valid passport.
+Non-Maynooth University students are asked to provide a copy of their their birth certificate or valid passport.